Best Nail Polish for Kids

 There is a reason manufacturers began to use such strong chemicals: they create a better-looking, longer-lasting polish.
 We found that the more "natural" a polish claims to be, the more sheer and less consistent the color turns out.
 This fact is a bummer, but it seems to be a necessary compromise for now.

 Flashy nails are fun for kids and parents alike, and doing at-home manicures can be a great shared activity.
-However, it is good to be mindful of what chemicals you and your child encounter from day-to-day.
+At BabyGearLab, we prefer to err on the side of caution to limit the amount of chemicals children encounter, and nail polish is no different.
 Some kids' nail polishes are better than others, and we examined each formula's performance and ingredients to help you make an informed decision.
+If nail polish is what you're after, there may be an option in our lineup that works for you.

 — Abriah Wofford